 Aug 25 2010

-Yes.
-When it comes to separation pay, it’s all in its name.
+When it comes to separation pay, it’s all about the meaning of the word “separation.”
 First I’ll explain the law and DOD policies on this issue.
 The MOAA position will follow.

-Regarding the taxation of the pay… You were advanced a gross amount of pay and you paid taxes.
-This is the same for any retired pay.
-When you eventually receive retired pay, the gross amount is withheld from your pay because that is how much retired pay was advanced to you.
+Regarding the taxation of the pay… You were advanced (separation pay) a gross (taxable income) amount of pay and you paid taxes.
+When you eventually receive retired pay, the gross separation amount is withheld from your pay because that is how much retired pay was advanced to you.
 Example: the DOD fronted you $30,000 and the DOD withholds $30,000 to recoup their advance.
-In the case of repayment by the VA, the VA only deals in tax-free compensation.
-The after-tax, net amount of your pay is considered the tax-free portion of your separation pay, therefore the net amount is recouped.

 Now for the MOAA view.